hanslindetorp/WebAudioXML/README.md

 </audio>
 ```

-...can be used instead of these javascript lines:
+...will do the same thing as these javascript lines:

 ```javascript
 var ctx = new AudioContext();